scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 ---
-title: Hello World
+title: Hello World Tutorial
-description: Minimal Swift Android App
+description: Tutorial to develop minimal Swift Android App
 ---

 ##Goals
-- Android app that is minimal
+- Develop minimal Swift for Android app
 - that uses Swift code written in Xcode
+- show in detail the important steps common to each project

 ## Create Xcode project directory
 1. Create directory **HelloWorld** that contains your Swift library